Dauphin Island, Alabama: Tourist attractions

 The old walled Fort Gaines is on the east end of Dauphin Island.
 A ferry from nearby Fort Morgan in Gulf Shores brings both vehicles and pedestrians to the island.
-One of the closest attractions to the ferry dock is The Estuarium, a fresh- and saltwater aquarium highlighting species native to Alabama.
+One of the closest attractions to the ferry dock is the George F. Crozier Estuarium, a freshwater and saltwater aquarium highlighting species native to Alabama.

 The Dauphin Island Heritage and Arts Council features works by local artists, as well as information on the history of Dauphin Island.
 It organizes the annual Dauphin Island Native American Festival.